What’s the best work environment?

 Growing and learning:

-Providing opportunities to help employees grow at work, can play a part in engagement.
+If you give opportunities for employees to grow at work, that can play a huge part in employee engagement.

 Make sure that employees feel challenged and not too stressed.
 How?
 Honest and clear conversations are key.
 Schedule frequent meetings where you dedicate your full attention to your team.